-While spending my time at the University of Nebraska-Lincoln (UNL), I have expanded my knowledge, collaborated with numerous individuals, and particiating with many clubs.
+While spending my time at the University of Nebraska-Lincoln (UNL), I have expanded my knowledge, collaborated with numerous individuals, and particiating within many clubs.

-Within Software Engineering course, I have learned about code development, testing, Agile processes, and documentation.
+Within my Software Engineering courses, I have learned about code development, testing, Agile processes, and documentation.
 I learned about UX within my Human-Computer Interaction class.
 Through my other computer science classes, I learned about database management, low-level languages, code verification, and much more.